Trump pardons turkey: A look at the White House's Thanksgiving tradition

 It’s a big day to be a tom.

-President Trump will use his presidential pardoning power to grant mercy to one lucky bird at the White House Tuesday.
+President Trump used his presidential pardoning power to grant mercy to Peas, one lucky bird, at the White House Tuesday.
 A fairly new tradition, the event spares one turkey from dinner just two days before Thanksgiving, the biggest turkey-eating holiday all year.

-The White House has created a Twitter poll for fans to vote for the lucky bird.
+After the public voted, Peas emerged the winner and was pardoned by Trump.
+Carrots, too, was spared by the president.

 How did the tradition start?